I remind Members that this debate is to adjourn after one hour, if not previously concluded.

 It is a crucial issue.
 The Climate Change Advisory Council would be able to give suitable guidance on the aspect of section 44D that relates to biofuel.

 Amendment No. 3 seeks to provide that the Minister, when making regulations under subsection (1B) of section 44G and when consulting the bodies already prescribed, must also consult the Climate Change Advisory Council, again for similar reasons.
 Amendment No. 6 seeks to provide that before making regulations under section 44GA, the Minister shall, in addition to consulting the bodies already prescribed, consult the Climate Change Advisory Council.
 These basic amendments look to the Climate Change Advisory Council, which is in a position to keep a single issue to the fore, that is, Ireland's achievement of its climate targets and carbon budgets, within which all policy must operate.
 We have five-year budgets.
 The sectoral targets that flow from these must also be to the fore.
-Including the council, which is not focusing on multiple competing issues such as transport demands and hubs but on a single very important issue, that is, the impact in terms of our climate targets, would result in a very useful perspective in the making of all the regulations.
+Including the council, which is not focusing on multiple competing issues such as transport demands and hubs but on a single very important issue, that is, the impact on our climate targets, would result in a very useful perspective in the making of all the regulations.
 I realise the Environmental Protection Agency is included but it is dealing with many other issues – for example, the many toxic components of fuel, the impact of fuel on the environment, and public health.
 The Climate Change Advisory Council would have something very specific to bring.

 I am going to speak to amendments Nos.
 2, 3, 6 and 18 together.
 I examined these proposals carefully to understand their implications because I appreciate what the Senators are trying to achieve, but I do not propose to accept them.
 The Bill provides that the Minister for Transport, in making the regulations under sections 44D, 44G(1B) and 44GA, shall consult the Minister for the Environment, Climate and Communications as well as the Environmental Protection Agency and the Sustainable Energy Authority of Ireland, and may consult such other persons as he or she considers appropriate.
 The Bill also provides that the Minister for Transport, in considering matters under sections 44G(1B), 44GA and 44Y must take account of the impact these measures have on carbon budgets and sectoral emission ceilings under the Climate Action and Low Carbon Development Act.
 Therefore, I believe the Bill's provisions are broad enough to address adequately the requirement for comprehensive consultation by the Minister for Transport.